 While falling into bed at the end of a long day can feel like a luxury, medical research shows it’s more of a necessity instead.
-At a cellular level, our bodies rely on sleep to repair and replace crucial tissues, fight infection, and enable cognitive functions in our waking hours.
+At a cellular level, our bodies rely on sleep to repair and replace crucial tissues, and enable cognitive functions in our waking hours.
 Accordingly, sleep deprivation has been linked to a diverse array of troubling medical conditions, ranging from high blood pressure to sluggish reflexes and even depression.
 Despite these findings, many Americans accept the risks of exhaustion every day.
 In fact, more than 1 in 3 adults regularly go without the sleep they need.

 To explore just how valuable sleep is to Americans’ wellbeing, we scoured findings from academic journals and the Centers for Disease Control and Prevention to examine a possible correlation between sleep and afflictions.
 Charting the relationship between lack of sleep and a variety of illnesses, our findings reveal how integral our rest can be to living unhindered by ailments.
 Our results might just make you think twice before skipping your shut-eye and give you a new appreciation of all the ways sleep can keep you well.
 Read on to find out how America’s health hinges on solid slumber.

 The Research on Rest